Table of Contents

 - Poor mindset: This person never takes any risk.
 Anything that has no clear path of profitability, it is not worth trying.
 In other words, poor mindset never focuses on anything that is not promising.

 - Challenge yourself: Accepted that not everything has a clear path to profitability or success.
 Being uncomfortable sometimes along the way could be more rewarding at the end.

 - Rich mindsets: People with a rich mindset help each other without expecting anything in return.
 The goal of these people is to build a healthy relationship, cultivate trust and nurture mutual respect.

 - Poor mindset: On the other hand, poor mindset expects something in return.
-These are the kind that believes you have to reciprocate or return a favour.
+These are the kind that believes you have to reciprocate or return a favor.

 - Challenge yourself: Look around, who are your friends?
 Do they always expect you to reciprocate by doing something every time they help you do something?
 If yes, it is time to find new friends who have a productive mindset.

 - Rich mindset: This person understands that the most crucial goal is to gain a surplus of resources.
 And not just gaining and sitting on the resources.
 But to acquire and use that surplus to make a change.
 For example, to accelerate investment, education or a positive course in the community.